#{ServerName}

 Seaham, County Durham

-Another point worth visiting is Seaham Hall, and don’t leave without paying tribute to the First World War statue, Tommy – you will not fail to be moved.
-For a spot of history, visit the St. Mary the Virgin church, one of the oldest in the country dating back to the 7th century.
+Another point worth visiting is Seaham Hall – don’t leave without paying tribute to the First World War statue, Tommy.
+For a spot of history, visit the St Mary the Virgin Church, one of the oldest in the country, dating back to the 7th century.

 Good to know

-- In addition: Nearby pub and cafes, toilets, nearby parking
+• In addition: Nearby pubs and cafes, WCs and parking

 Drigg Beach, Cumbria

 Take a relaxing stroll along this tranquil beach from Ravenglass to Drigg – a great place to let your dog stretch his paws.
 Please bear in mind that the dunes are full of wildlife, so keep them under control.
-Early morning walks are best for the solitary pooch – you are unlikely to see anyone within miles.
+Early morning walks are best for the solitary pup – you are unlikely to see anyone for miles.

 Look inland and you will enjoy beautiful views of the Lake District mountains and fells, the Isle of Man to the west on a clear day, and the cliffs of St. Bees Head to the north.
 Find out where to visit with your four-legged friend with our guide to dog-friendly beaches in Cumbria.